h365chen/cicd-as-autograder/docs/src/introduction.md

 output help students diagnose bugs.

-Comparing Marmoset to CI/CD pipelines in Git hosting services, the most significant difference from a student’s perspective is visibility.
+Comparing Marmoset to CI/CD pipelines in Git hosting services, the most significant difference from a student's perspective is visibility.
 Not all test results are visible in Marmoset, as instructors control which test cases are shown and when.
-From an instructor’s perspective, Marmoset offers more convenience in managing student enrollments.
-For instance, instructors can upload a class file to register students and easily download each student’s latest submission.
+From an instructor's perspective, Marmoset offers more convenience in managing student enrollments (although I would argue this is not a critical feature for an auto-grading system).
+For instance, instructors can upload a class file to register students and easily download each student's latest submission.

 However, in my experience, the lack of code comparison between consecutive submissions in Marmoset is a major drawback.
-It is also not straightforward to comment on a student’s code.
+It is also not straightforward to comment on a student's code.
 These features, however, are already well-supported by many Git hosting services.
 Furthermore, many auto-grading systems have not seen meaningful updates in years.
 In contrast, CI/CD features in Git hosting services are continually improving, with additions like secret variables and